 Secret No. 7: Don’t transplant it until you see new growth even if the pot is so tight that roots are visible at the surface.

-Are you trying to keep your fiddle leaf fig alive too?
+Are you trying to keep your fiddle-leaf fig alive too?
 See more tips in The Fig and I: 10 Tips for Caring for a Fiddle-Leaf Fig. And see more tips for growing, care, and design at Fiddle-Leaf Fig Trees: A Field Guide in our curated plant guide for Tropicals 101.